txusballesteros/welcome-coordinator/README.md

 ## Motivation

-We created this view as a little piece of the [Redbooth](https://redbooth.com/) App for [Android](https://play.google.com/store/apps/details?id=com.redbooth).
+We created this view as a little piece of the [Redbooth](https://redbooth.com/) app for [Android](https://play.google.com/store/apps/details?id=com.redbooth).

 ## License